Mushroom Nootropics: What are They and How Can They Help?

 Every nootropic compound has a unique mechanism of action, meaning you can fine tune your nootropic regimen to meet your specific needs.
 Think about prescription medications: Stimulants and anti-anxiety medications, for instance, act on different neural pathways to regulate the production and uptake of neurotransmitters.
 Each has a different mechanism of action, producing very different, but specific effects.

 This is how nootropics, including mushroom nootropics, work in the body.
-Of course, not all nootropics are mushrooms–some are amino acids, herbal supplements, and even synthetic drugs.
+Of course, not all nootropics are mushrooms–some are amino acids, herbal supplements, and even synthetic drugs, like Adderall.
 Mushroom nootropics, however, are heavily sought after for a number of reasons:

 It’s true that mushrooms were among the first medicines ever recorded, and their legacy lives on today in many areas with a heavier traditional medicine practice.
 In fact, one of the earliest recorded accounts of mushroom medicine dates back to 450 bce when Hippocrates, a great Greek physician classified the amadou mushroom as a potent anti-inflammatory that could be used to cauterize wounds.